JudicialCouncilOfCalifornia/trialcourt/docs/creating-new-sites.md

 Configure theme at `/admin/appearance/settings/jcc_components`:
 - Add the logo.svg to /web/sites/[site]/logo.svg
 - Set the path to sites/[site]/logo.svg
 - Set the various other theme settings.
-When in doubt, use the placeholders.
+When in doubt, use the placeholders but not the `Base` scheme.
+- Disable Google Translator if not in use

 If admin console UI seems broken, confirm/configure administration theme at `/admin/appearance`:
 - Set the Administration theme setting to not use default (currently Gin).